Talks

 Your donation helps protect the world.

 The Before Midnight Foundation builds technology to reduce the risk of nuclear war, pandemics, and other global catastrophes before they happen.
+As we create safety systems for DNA printers, modern tools for verifying arms-control agreements, and security infrastructure designed to hold up as technology advances, we strive to ensure we always stay one step ahead.